 In addition to these negative side effects, alcohol also makes phentermine less effective, as one of the forum users mentioned in the link above.
 Alcohol activates hunger and greatly limits the effectiveness of the phentermine by reducing the appetite suppressing effects that phentermine has on the brain, while also decreasing the energy boost that phentermine supplies.
 Alcohol also effects the pH balance of the body, making it more acidic; phentermine has been shown to last longer in the body by as much as twice as long when the pH balance is more alkaline, which can be achieved by eating lots of fresh fruit and vegetables, while refraining from unhealthy acidifying foods and drinks like ice cream, butter, coffee and alcohol.

-The most advisable approach would be to refrain from drinking alcohol while taking phentermine, or at least to limit the amount of alcohol you consume.
+It’s best to refrain from drinking alcohol while taking phentermine, or at least to limit the amount of alcohol you consume.
 Your doctor will explain to you what you should and shouldn’t do while taking phentermine, including your recommended maximum intake of alcohol.
 To ensure that you are more aware of how alcohol affects your body when you begin taking phentermine, you should aim to drink slower and to alternate alcoholic drinks with glasses of water to keep yourself hydrated and to give the alcohol time to enter your body so you can monitor how you feel.
 If you begin to feel unwell or experience symptoms such as those mentioned above, you should stop drinking alcohol immediately.

 While it is true that some people experience no adverse side effects from mixing alcohol and phentermine, it is something that everyone should approach with caution, as when taking individual differences into account, this kind of drug interaction can be very dangerous for some people.
-Much of the success you will gain from your weight loss journey is related to knowing your body and acting in a way that you know is right for your health and wellbeing.
+Much of the success you will gain from your weight loss journey is related to knowing your body and acting in a way that you know is right for your health and well being.
 This means avoiding or at least limiting your alcohol intake so as not to experience these negative side effects when mixing alcohol with phentermine, as well as in order to enjoy a healthier lifestyle in the long term.